-The company was initially founded in 2005 as a textbook rental company, but over the past couple of years, the company has managed to grow into a digital company and provides study guides and textbooks.
+The company was initially founded in 2005 as a textbook rental company.
+Still, over the past few years, the company has grown into a digital company providing study guides and textbooks.

 Chegg is also great at maintaining its subscribers since it has an affordable monthly price of less than $20 and scores highly in customer satisfaction ratings.